 “I guess, I find everything is beautiful here.”

-I stared at the writing and it appeared in English.
+I stared at the writing, and it appeared in English.
 It relieved me.
-The lift continued to move down and I could see each name light up as the lift moved down.
+The lift continued to move down and I could see each name light up as we moved.
 I noticed there was a name for each floor.
-There was one named ‘The Liberty’, one floor named ‘The Drunken Hole’, even one named ‘The River’, whatever that meant.
-I looked down to the bottom button where Periclum had placed his finger.
+There was one named ‘The Liberty’, one floor named ‘The Drunken Hole’, even one named ‘The River’.
+I looked down at the bottom button where Periclum had placed his finger.
 It read, ‘The Temple Subway’.
 I looked at Periclum.

 “The Temple has its own Subway?”

-It wasn’t long until the lift stopped and opened its doors.
-We stepped inside the Subway tunnel and the lights came on, startling me in my tired state for a moment.
+It wasn’t long before the lift stopped and opened its doors.
+We stepped inside the Subway tunnel and the lights came on, startling me in my tired state.
 It was a large Subway, made to cater many people.
-I saw sofas, rugs, bookshelves with books and even toilets down there.
+I saw sofas, rugs, bookshelves with books, and even toilets down there.
 It looked just as luxurious as upstairs, with gold covering around the doors to the pods, and black hieroglyphics covering the large concrete walls.
-There were several places for lifts to come down but there weren’t any stairs that lead to the surface.
+There were several places for lifts to come down, but there weren’t any stairs that lead to the surface.

 Periclum went straight to a vacant pod and beckoned me to follow.
-He turned to me, “First we will have breakfast with the Captain in the canteen on the bridge.
-She wants to see you again, especially now you are better!” he said, I replied with “I look forward to seeing her” and got into the pod behind him.
+He turned to me, “First we will have breakfast with the Captain in the bridge canteen.
+She contacted me while you were getting ready and wants to see you again, especially now you are better!” he said.
+I replied with “I look forward to seeing her” and got into the pod behind him.
 We strapped ourselves in and were soon off.
-This time the pod started and twisted around a few turns.
+This time, the pod started and twisted around a few turns.
 After around a minute of turning around this turning, we soon came to a junction where I saw another pod whizz by.

 “Looks like someone else is going to the bridge.”
-At that moment my grip tightened on my seat.
+Periclum said.
+At that moment, my grip tightened on my seat.
 I felt like I knew what was coming.
-We soon came round into the tunnel, which the other had just passed on and sped further down.
+We soon came round into the tunnel, which the other travelled through.
 We came to a ramp that headed down into the tunnel below.
-Once we went down the ramp we were going much faster in this tunnel with the lights in the tunnel speeding past us.
-Once again I was thrown around my seat as we went around bends and changed tracks.
-I felt us slowing, I was being thrown forward into the seat belt and soon, as we came into the station, we braked hard.
+Once we went down the ramp, it felt like we were going the same speed but appeared like we were going much faster with the lights in the tunnel speeding past us in a blur turning into a line.
+Once again I was being pressed into my seat as we went around bends and changed tunnels.
+I felt us violently being too slow.
+I was being thrown forward into the seat belt and soon, as we came into the station, we braked even harder.
+The belt digging into my chest.
 We were soon slowing to a turtle’s pace as we came to the platform.

 The platform was the same as it was when I first saw it.
-Periclum was getting out and stood on the platform waiting for me.
-I struggled with the seatbelt to get out, pulling hard it came free.
-This time when I was getting out I didn’t feel so sick, just hungry.
-I struggled out of the pod feeling like an old man and held onto Periclum as I stumbled onto the platform.
+Periclum was getting out and stood waiting for me.
+I struggled with the seatbelt to get out, pulling hard until it came free.
+This time when I was getting out, I didn’t feel so sick, just hungry.
+I struggled out of the pod, feeling like an old man, and held onto Periclum as I stumbled onto the platform.
 I was glad to be on stable ground.
+It took a moment before I was ready to speak.

 “It will be nice to see the Captain again.
 I felt like I didn’t get to know her the first time and I was a mess.”